PrathamRa0/Pneumonia-Detector/README.md

 Machine Learning Model to detect Pneumonia in patients using X-Rays images.

 The machine is trained using a deep convolutional network layer to get the significant differences between a normal patient and a patient suffering from Pneumonia.
 A list of training images are shown to the machine for it to learn the differences.
+Then the machine predicts and tells us if the patient is suffering from Pneumonia or not.

 ## Built With: ##
 * Python